Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING_AUDIT_REPORT.md

 **HARD RULE: If you are not a natural person acting solely on your own behalf, you need a business license.**

 This means:
-- ✅ Natural person using Software for personal, non-commercial purposes → Free
+- ❌ Natural person using Software for personal, non-commercial purposes → Commercial License Required (personal use removed from free license 2025-12-16)
 - ❌ Natural person using Software for any business, client work, or organizational purpose → Commercial license required
 - ❌ Any legal entity (LLC, corporation, partnership, etc.) → Commercial license required
 - ❌ Employee, contractor, or agent acting for an organization → Commercial license required